pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/03-service-performance.md

 This tutorial demonstrated a few of Pixie's [community scripts](https://github.com/pixie-io/pixie/tree/main/src/pxl_scripts).
 For more insight into the health of your services, check out the following scripts:

-- [`px/pod`](http://work.withpixie.ai/script/pod) shows a CPU flamegraph for the pod to see how your Go/C++/Rust applications are spending their time.
+- <CloudLink url="/script/pod">px/pod</CloudLink> shows a CPU flamegraph for the pod to see how your Go/C++/Rust applications are spending their time.
 To learn more about how use Pixie for application profiling, check out the [Profiling with Flamegraphs](/tutorials/pixie-101/profiler) tutorial.
-- [`px/services`](http://work.withpixie.ai/script/services) shows LET over time for all services in the given namespace, along with a  service graph.
+- <CloudLink url="/script/services">px/services</CloudLink> shows LET over time for all services in the given namespace, along with a  service graph.
-- [`px/service_stats`](http://work.withpixie.ai/script/service_stats) shows LET over time for the given service, along with a service graph and summary of incoming and outgoing traffic.
+- <CloudLink url="/script/service_stats">px/service_stats</CloudLink> shows LET over time for the given service, along with a service graph and summary of incoming and outgoing traffic.
-- [`px/service_edge_stats`](http://work.withpixie.ai/script/service_edge_stats) shows statistics about the traffic between two services.
+- <CloudLink url="/script/service_edge_stats">px/service_edge_stats</CloudLink> shows statistics about the traffic between two services.